 Is bathtub meditation as amazing as it sounds?
-I’ve never been good at mediating—my back hurts from sitting, my mind wanders constantly, and I’m sure I’m doing it all wrong.
+I’ve never been good at meditating—my back hurts from sitting, my mind wanders constantly, and I’m sure I’m doing it all wrong.
 But I’m eager to experience the benefits of meditation that everyone talks about: less stress and greater focus.

-Since I feel most relaxed in the bath, I started to wonder, is there such a thing as bathtub mediation?
-As it turns out, the bathtub is an ideal place to meditate.
+The bathtub is an ideal place to meditate.
 The hot bath water slows the parasympathetic nervous system making it easier to breathe deeply.
 And if you’ve already got a daily bath habit, adding meditation makes it more likely the new habit will stick.

 There are a lot of fantastic benefits you can get from meditating, but if you’ve never been able to develop a consistent practice, or you’re a beginner, bathtub meditation may be just what you need.